Benefit from simple international money transfers, budgeting tools and €0 card option.

 Revolut is a digital banking app and card that is designed to easily manage and spend your money.
-It’s designed for those who travel and offers a number of ways to spend abroad, including international money transfers with no hidden fees.
+It’s a good option for those who want a simple way to manage their money, to save on foreign currency and want access to premium features.

 This review covers what you need to know about Revolut in Ireland, including how it works and what it costs to help you decide whether Revolut is right for you.

 |Product Name||Revolut Standard|

 |Fee-free ATM withdrawal limit||€200 per month|

 - What features does Revolut have in Ireland?

 - How Revolut accounts work: Standard, Premium and Metal